qporzk/beautiful-test/skins.md

 -- Changes the tank level from milliliters to percent -- Adds labels to the favorites cups that update when saving a new favorite
 - Add grind.dsx to the DSx_Plugins folder
 -- Adds a plugin page for tracking various grinds settings.
-Still working on figuring out a way to do editable text labels
+Intention is for each color to correspond to a coffee, then have 4 different grind settings for different profiles.
+Touch the text above a setting to edit it

 [My minimalist dark skin](https://github.com/qporzk/Decent-Docs/blob/master/assets/skins/SimpleBlack.zip)